Cook, Learn, and Share to Fight Hunger.

 • Experiment: Don’t hesitate to try different types of dry white wines to discover your personal preferences in the kitchen.

-A Brief History of White Wine in Cooking
+History of Dry White Wine in Cooking

 The use of wine in cooking dates back to ancient civilizations.
 The Romans and Greeks used wine extensively in their culinary creations.
 In medieval Europe, white wine was used to poach fish and fruits, adding a touch of elegance to their dishes.
 Today, dry white wine remains a staple in many cuisines worldwide.

-Nutritional Information
+Nutritional Information on Dry White Wine

 • While white wine contains calories and some sugar, the amount used in cooking is typically small enough to have a negligible impact on the overall nutritional value of a dish.